The Hershey Company: Manufacturing plants

 The first plant outside Hershey opened on June 15, 1963, in Smiths Falls, Ontario, with Joseph Miller as the manager, and the third opened on May 22, 1965, in Oakdale, California.
 In February and April 2007, Hershey's announced that the Smiths Falls and Oakdale plants would close in 2008, being replaced in part by a new facility in Monterrey, Mexico.
 The Oakdale factory closed on February 1, 2008.
 Hershey chocolate factory in São Roque, Brazil, was opened in August 2002.
 Hershey's Asia operations were largely supplied by their plant in Mandideep, India.

 Hershey also has plants in Stuarts Draft, Virginia, Lancaster, Pennsylvania, Hazleton, Pennsylvania, Memphis, Tennessee, Robinson, Illinois, and Guadalajara, Mexico.

 Visitors to Hershey can experience Hershey's Chocolate World visitors center and its simulated tour ride.
 Public tours were once operated in the Pennsylvania and California factories, which ended in Pennsylvania in 1973 as soon as Hershey's Chocolate World opened, and later in California following the September 11, 2001, attacks, due to security concerns.

 On September 18, 2012, Hershey opened a new and expanded West Hershey plant.
 The plant was completed at a budget of $300 million.

 On March 9, 2018, Hershey broke ground to expand its Kit Kat manufacturing facility in Hazle Township, Pennsylvania.
 The expansion project has a $60 million budget and is expected to create an additional 111 jobs at the facility.

 On August 17, 2023, it was announced that Hershey repurchased their plant in Smiths Falls, Ontario for $53 million.
 The plant was previously owned by cannabis company Canopy Growth.

 Perception outside the U.S.

-The presence of butyric acid in Hershey's chocolate, due to the use of controlled lipolysis in the production process, results in a flavor unfamiliar to those accustomed to chocolate from other parts of the world.
-This has often been compared to the smell and taste of vomit.
+The presence of butyric acid in Hershey's chocolate, due to the use of controlled lipolysis in the production process, results in a flavor considered unpleasant to those accustomed to chocolate from other parts of the world.